 The Nerd: Jen lives right next to Lincoln Park.
 Just a very short walk from her door and you are into the Margate Park section, Jen’s home birding patch.
 How lucky is she!
 “Steps from the park” in realtor parlance, and what an incredible urban park it is.
 Frequent visits to the same area reward you with a growing, cumulative list of birds.
 Overall during May we tallied a total of 40 species!
 The visit on the 8th netted an Orange-crowned Warbler.
 The orange crown on this species is seen only rarely; in fact, sometimes it is referred to as “the warbler with no field marks.”
 Warbler numbers were into double digits on the 11th, and we saw four Rose-breasted Grosbeaks - males and females - all in the same tree.
 The surprise of the month came on the 22nd when we spotted a Eurasian Tree Sparrow on the lawn.
 This Old World species is established in areas near St. Louis and north from there along the Illinois and Mississippi River valleys, but finding one in Chicago is an exceedingly rare event!
 This was The Nerd’s 299th species observed in Lincoln Park, and it would have been missed without regular visits to The Bird’s patch!

 The Bird: I had no idea that there was such a thing as a “patch” of one's own (initially it made me giggle).
-It was awesome to bird my “park of one's own” with The Nerd on multiple occasions.
-My usual birding companion is our 70 pound pit bull, Scout…and why I joke that I’m “The Incidental” eBirder for Margate Park.
+It was awesome to bird my “patch” with The Nerd on multiple occasions.
+My usual birding companion is my 70 pound pit bull, Scout…and why I joke that I’m “The Incidental” eBirder for Margate Park.
 Birding is not my primary activity because I’m walking Scout, but I still take “note”.
 Scout is like taking a mini Clydesdale for a walk, or being walked by one – so binoculars do not happen…I tried once.
 He knows birds, squirrels (we’re still working on "night" rabbits) are “LEAVE ITS!” to the point where we can get really close to them because he’s so calm and gentle.
-Scout always joined The Nerd and The Bird in Margate Park.
+Scout always joined the Nerd and the Bird in Margate Park.
 It was so wonderful each time we were able to add a new species.
 I also love the fact that we’ve gone all over the city hoping to find something really special and rare…and it ended up being in MY “patch”, across from my building!!!
 It was probably the MOST heart attack moment of May.
 Scout was definitely puzzled and concerned by the “Eurasian Tree Sparrow frenzy” of Geoffrey Williamson.
-The Nerd made The Bird very happy to get to add Eurasian Tree Sparrow to Margate's’ species list…and my life list!
+The Nerd made the Bird very happy to get to add Eurasian Tree Sparrow to Margate's’ species list…and my life list!
 Thank you and high-five!!!

 eBird list of birds we saw: